tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 as its key exchange algorithm selection is unaffected.

-Let Z be the DH shared secret derived from a key share in ESNIKeys and the corresponding client share in EncryptedSNI.entry.
+Let Z be the DH shared secret derived from a key share in ESNIKeys and the corresponding client share in EncryptedSNI.key_share.
 The SNI encryption key is Z as follows:

 ~~~~